Ruben Rivers

 Ruben Rivers (October 31, 1918 – November 19, 1944) was a United States Army staff sergeant who was killed in action while serving as a tank company platoon sergeant during World War II.
 In 1997, he was awarded the Medal of Honor, the nation's highest military decoration for valor, for his actions on November 16–19, 1944, near Bourgaltroff, France.

 Rivers (half-Cherokee) and six other Black Americans who served in World War II, were awarded the Medal of Honor on January 12, 1997.
-The Medal of Honor was posthumously presented to Rivers by President Bill Clinton on January 13, 1997, during a Medals of Honor ceremony for the seven recipients at the White House in Washington, D.C.
+The Medal of Honor was posthumously presented to family members of Rivers by President Bill Clinton on January 13, 1997, during a ceremony for the seven recipients at the White House in Washington, D.C.
 The seven recipients are the first and only Black Americans to be awarded the Medal of Honor for World War II.

 Biography

 Rivers was born to Willie and Lillian Rivers October 31 1918 in Tecumseh, Oklahoma.
 He grew up in nearby Hotulka, Oklahoma, where he and his eleven brothers and sisters worked on the family farm.
 In 1930, the family moved to Earlsboro.
 After graduating from high school, Rivers worked on the railroad for a time.
 At the time, he was 6 ft 2 inches tall.